dinabandhu50/dinabandhu50/README.md

 ### Hi there my name is Dinabandhu Behera :raised_hands:

-Hello everyone I am Dinabandhu, data scientist and a curious engineer.
-I have worked on many Machine Learning based proof of concepts, Data Science research in healthcare domain previously, and currently I am working on end-to-end software development of machine learning based applications.
-I am looking forward to become an expert in Data Science and MLOps.
+I am Dinabandhu, a data scientist with extensive experience in machine learning, artificial intelligence, and generative AI, actively contributing to innovative projects since August 2018.
+I specialize in solving complex problems, particularly in finance and healthcare, and am deeply passionate about the transformative potential of AI in advancing the healthcare industry.
+With a strong commitment to data science research, I am dedicated to furthering my expertise and making meaningful contributions to the field.

 ### Experiance